Someone-Alive/Bounce/README.md

 - Easy to use
 - Connect to anyone almost anywhere around the world (if you have their id)
 - Unlimited File Upload Size (1 byte -> ∞gb)
-- Support for almost all file extensions
+- Support for almost all extensions

 ## Compatible Operating Systems